Short definition

 Frequently asked questions

-Market research works on what the consumer states when asked, at scheduled moments, with controlled samples.
-Consumer intelligence works on what the consumer does and says spontaneously, in continuous time, crossing multiple sources.
-They are complementary: research validates hypotheses, CI detects them.
+Market research measures what the consumer states when asked, at scheduled moments, with controlled samples.
+Consumer intelligence reads what the consumer actually does and says spontaneously, continuously, across multiple sources at once.
+They are complementary, not rivals: research validates a hypothesis, while consumer intelligence is what surfaces the hypothesis in the first place.

 Who is consumer intelligence for?

-For the C-level and leadership who need to read the consumer as an input for strategic decisions, not as an operational KPI.
+For the C-level and leadership who need to read the consumer as an input for strategic decisions, not as one more operational KPI.
 CMO, CCO, COO, head of strategy and general management are the typical users.
-The output is designed for the leadership team, not for the day-to-day marketing executive.
+The output is built for the decision-making team, not for the day-to-day marketing executive.

-Not necessarily.
-A CI operation can start with public sources (conversation, reviews, media) and enrich with client data when it is available.
-What matters is the interpretation layer, not the source.
-If there is proprietary data, it adds value; if not, it still delivers an actionable reading.
+No. A consumer intelligence operation can start with public sources alone (conversation, reviews, media) and enrich with your own data whenever it becomes available.
+What creates the value is the interpretation layer, not the source.
+Proprietary data sharpens the reading; its absence never blocks it.

-No. Social listening is a layer of CI, not its synonym.
-CI includes listening, but also incorporates behavioral data, panels, qualitative analysis and, when available, CRM.
-The value of CI is in the crossover.
+No. Social listening is one layer of consumer intelligence, not a synonym for it.
+Consumer intelligence includes listening but also draws on behavioral data, panels, qualitative analysis and, when available, CRM.
+The value lives in the crossover between those sources, not in any single one.

-Epical operates consumer intelligence as a layer of senior reading over proprietary AI.
-22 specialists based in Buenos Aires, models trained on regional variants of Spanish and Brazilian Portuguese, an extraction layer that crosses public conversation, available behavioral data and cultural context.
-The client does not license tools: they receive the integrated reading, in narrative format, ready for the leadership team.
+Epical runs consumer intelligence as a layer of senior reading sitting on top of proprietary AI: 22 specialists based in Buenos Aires, models trained on the regional variants of Spanish and Brazilian Portuguese, and an extraction layer that crosses public conversation, available behavioral data and cultural context.
+You do not license a tool and learn to drive it.
+You receive the finished reading, written in plain narrative, with a hypothesis and a recommendation your leadership team can act on the same day.